rotki/rotki/docs/api.rst

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``

-   Doing a PATCH on the the manual balances endpoint allows you to edit a number of manually tracked balances by identifier.
+   Doing a PATCH on the manual balances endpoint allows you to edit a number of manually tracked balances by identifier.

    **Example Request**: